Exeter High School (New Hampshire): 2009 "Grinding" Controversy

 In February 2009, the school sparked controversy when then-Principal Victor Sokul removed 19 students from a dance, claiming they had been grinding.
 Another dance, scheduled for March, was subsequently canceled, with Sokul saying the school and community needed time to meet and discuss dancing rules.
 Many students argued there was "nothing sexual" about grinding, and it should therefore be considered an acceptable style of dance, while parents mostly agreed drugs and alcohol were a bigger problem at school dances.
 In April, after a public forum on the issue, the school amended its dance policy to restrict all dancing to "vertical body posture" (i.e. no bending over).

 "Two Genders" Lawsuit

 In 2021, an unnamed student filed a lawsuit against the school for violating his constitutional rights.
 The student, who was on the school's football team, claimed he had received a one-game suspension for expressing the opinion that there were "only two genders."
 School staff denied the claim, saying the student had not received the suspension for expressing his opinion, but rather for using "crude and disrespectful language."
 In December 2022, a Rockingham judge dismissed the student's request for an injunction prohibiting enforcement of the school's transgender policy, but acknowledged the student may have a case for "nominal damages."
 As of 2024, the case has not been resolved.

-"High School Lore" TikTok series

-On 31 December 2021, a video titled "Rare NPCs, Locations and Items at my highschool," was posted to TikTok by a Freshman student attending the school.
-This would start a series known as "EHS Lore," or later "High School Lore," in which the school would be portrayed as a fantasy world or RPG video game.
-The following two videos, "EHS Lore #1: The Consoomer," and "EHS Lore #2: The Korn Kid," would end up going viral on the app amassing millions of views.
-The initial account was permanently banned from TikTok due to multiple violations of community guidelines on 14 May 2022 at 84.4k followers.
-On 7 December 2022 a new account, made by the same student would reupload the original videos and continue the series.
-On 24 December 2022, a video titled, "High School Lore #10: The Quiet Kid" would go viral on the account leading to over 7 million views.
-Today the series has over 200 thousand followers on TikTok with additional online presence on Instagram, YouTube, Discord, Reddit, Lemon8, etc. "High School Lore" is set to end in June 2025 with the creator's graduation.